zeande/ImageCleanup/README.md

 ImageCleanup is a collection of scripts designed to help organize and clean up your photo collection.
 Over the years, many of us have accumulated a large number of photos stored across various cloud services.
 This project aims to streamline the process of managing these photos by downscaling large images and removing duplicates.
-After using the scripts in this repository, you will be ready to import your photos into the cloud service of your choice.
+After using the scripts in this repository, you will be ready to import your photos into the cloud service of your choice. with a much smaller footprint than taking them over as-is.

 ## Features